Gas and Fees

 field and will be referred to as the gas reservation.

 Contract query requests are unique and bypass the consensus stage altogether.
-These requests are executed solely on the local node that receives them and only influences that specific node's precheck throttle.
+These requests are executed solely on the local node that receives them and only influence that specific node's precheck throttle.
 On the other hand, standard contract transactions go through both the precheck and consensus stages and are subject to both sets of throttle limits.
 The throttle limits for precheck and consensus may be set to different values.

 In order to ensure that the transactions can execute properly, setting a higher gas reservation than will be consumed by execution is common.
-On Ethereum Mainnet, the entire reservation is charged to the account prior to execution, and the unused portion of the reservation is credited back.
+On Ethereum Mainnet, the entire reservation is charged to the account before execution, and the unused portion of the reservation is credited back.
 However, Ethereum utilizes a memory pool (mempool) and does transaction ordering at block production time, allowing the block limit to be based only on used and not reserved gas.

 To help prevent over-reservation, Hedera restricts the amount of unused gas that can be refunded to a maximum of 20% of the original gas reservation.
-This effectively means that users will be charged for at least 80% of their initial reservation, regardless of actual usage.
+This effectively means users will be charged for at least 80% of their initial reservation, regardless of actual usage.
 This rule is designed to incentivize users to make more accurate gas estimates.

 Maximum Gas Per Transaction